-Reason: The old pipe dates back to 1927 and needs to be replaced.
-The area bounded by 61st Street on the north, 63rd Street on the south, Damen on the east, and Hoyne on the west will benefit from increased drainage and reduced risk of flooding.
+Reason: The old pipe dates back to 1927 and needs replacement.
+Further, the area bounded by Granville on the north, Peterson on the south, Pulaski on the east, and the railroad on the west will benefit from improved drainage and reduced risk of flooding.

-Timing: Work begins shortly, and is scheduled to be completed in April.
-Final restoration of the damaged streets/parkways will follow.
+Timing: Our contractor's work starts in mid-March, and we expect the job to be completed in early May.
+In-house construction will start in late May, and conclude in mid-July.
+Final restoration will follow.
 Dates may change depending on weather and other factors.
 If there is any appreciable change, we will notify you.